 Local Reviewer Comments:

 Is the informed consent form(s) appropriate for the subject group(s)?
-Is there a different way the researcher should go about obtaining consent for the research (e.g. ask for community permission, permission from elders, etc.)?
+Is there a different way the researcher should go about obtaining consent for the research (e.g. asking for community permission, permission from elders, etc.)?

 Local Reviewer Comments: